 The FDA has received reports of hernia mesh causing side effects including:

 - Chronic pain – Because hernias can be extremely painful, many patients seek relief through surgery.
 Unfortunately even after hernia mesh repair surgery, many patients still suffer from chronic pain.

-- Infection – Infections caused by hernia mesh are incredibly difficult to treat with antibiotics and often require a subsequent surgical procedure to remove the mesh device.
+- Infection – Infections caused by hernia mesh are incredibly difficult to treat with antibiotics and often require subsequent surgical procedures to remove the mesh.